pdxrod/dcrdinstructions/README.md

 # Instructions for setting up a Decred development node

-This means cloning, from Github, the following components, building and running them:
+You can obtain from Github the following components, build and run them:

     atomicswap
     dcrandroid